singleron-RD/CeleScope/docs/barcode.md

 `--fq2` Required, FASTQ R2 reads.
 Multiple FASTQ files are seperated by comma.

 `--chemistry` Predefined (pattern, barcode whitelist, linker whitelist) combinations.
 Can be one of:
 - `auto` Default value.
-For Singleron GEXSCOPE libraries >= scopeV2, automatically detects the used chemistry.
+Used for Singleron GEXSCOPE libraries >= scopeV2 and automatically detects the combinations.
-- `scopeV1` For legacy Singleron GEXSCOPE scopeV1 libraries.
+- `scopeV1` Used for legacy Singleron GEXSCOPE scopeV1 libraries.
-- `customized` For user defined combinations.
+- `customized` Used for user defined combinations.
 You need to provide `pattern`, `whitelist` and `linker` at the same time.

 `--pattern` The pattern of R1 reads, e.g. `C8L16C8L16C8L1U12T18`.
 The number after the letter represents the number of bases.
 - `C`: cell barcode